whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 - Phase 1: Publish to a test MN just to get things working
 - Phase 2: Decide on whether to re-use a production MN or set up a new one and make that work

+Saving to Globus
+****************

+TODO

 Other potential risks/problems
 ------------------------------

 - What if the user generates a massive file, how will we save that (or tell the user we won't?)

+  Notes
+  - Metacat has a max file (object) size

+- MN performance issues

+What subset of the content do they want to archive?

+- Get a candidate list of things from the folders they mounted
+- We may have to re-design the Dashboard somehow

+There are three mounts:

+- Read only dir with data
+- Home dir
+- Workspace

+Suggestion from Matt:

+- Come up with a reasonable default, just to get started
+- Just put in mechanisms to save **some** resources
+- Just put up a prototype of writing to DataONE
+- And at the same time, plan for a presentation for a whole-system level effort
+  - Sequence diagrams: Tale saving, Tale importing
+  - Arch. diagram for publication / importing

+TODO: Mock up Tale round-tripping

+?
+How can I get a list of files from a stopped or running container?
+  - Are these all in Girder so I can just query?
+  - Are any of them ephemeral?

+- MN grabs token
+- parses tokens
+- goes to cn, grabs the pubkey
+- then does sig verif.